ThomWright/ThomWright.github.io/_drafts/microservice-decomposition.md

 Related to business context, consider **team alignment and Conway's Law**.
 Teams should be aligned around business contexts rather than technical groupings (e.g. API layer, database layer).
 Your services should map reasonably well to this structure.

-Also consider **transactional boundaries and data consistency**.
+**Transactional boundaries and data consistency** is another important consideration.
 Splitting up services involves splitting the data in these services, and this can lead to data inconsistency.
 Sometimes eventual consistency can be acceptable, but generally splitting things up can increase the risk not not-even-eventual consistency.
 This is partly due to losing the atomic, transactional nature of (some) databases.
 It is important to be aware of where this is and isn't acceptable, and the trade-off being made.
 If you need to make atomic changes to a set of data, then try to group this inside a single service.

 Note that none of these are "size".
-Generally this is a proxy for other problems associated with the size, e.g. poor modularity, independent deployment or scaling.
+Generally this is a proxy for other problems associated with the size, e.g. poor modularity, too many teams working on the same codebase, increased likelihood of deployments being blocked by failing tests, or scaling issues resulting from high traffic.

 This is by no means an exhaustive list.
 I haven't said much about scaling or independent deployability for example, but it's a start.